-Peekapak offers complete teaching units for 10 topics in social and emotional learning.
-Kids explore these issues as they accompany Leo the hedgehog on his first day of school.
-They follow Leo and a mixture of human and animal characters throughout the school year in Peekaville.
-Each topic unit -- such as empathy, honesty, teamwork, or self-regulation -- consists of an introductory storybook, eight activities to do in the classroom, and eight activities to send home for kids to do with their parents.
-For the home-school connection feature to work, teachers need to create a student list and provide a parent email address for each student.
+Peekapak is a website that offers complete teaching units for 10 social and emotional learning (SEL) topics as well as the MyPeekaville interactive game (in beta).
+Kids explore the different topics as they accompany Leo the hedgehog and a mixture of human and animal characters throughout the school year in Peekaville.
+Each topic unit -- such as empathy, perseverance, teamwork, or self-regulation -- consists of an introductory storybook, eight or 12 activities to do in the classroom, and additional activities to send home for kids to do with their parents.
+For the home-school connection feature to work, teachers need to create a student list and provide a parent email address to obtain verifiable consent.

-Peekapak's strength lies in its simple yet thorough approach to providing teachers with an easy-to-implement plan for covering complex topics.
-Lessons include a nice mixture of strategies that should get kids exploring concepts such as self-regulation and honesty from a variety of angles.
-This variety also should help teachers reach kids with different learning strengths.
-The material is presented on a neat, organized site that makes it super easy for teachers to jump right in.
-Classroom resources such as printable character cards and posters help make this curriculum an integrated part of the classroom that follows kids throughout the year.
+Peekapak offers a simple yet thorough approach to providing teachers with easy-to-implement plans for covering complex SEL topics.
+Lessons include a nice mixture of strategies that should get kids exploring concepts such as courage and gratitude from a variety of perspectives.
+There are also plenty of opportunities to learn new vocabulary and reinforce reading, writing, and listening skills at all levels, helping teachers reach kids with different learning needs.
+Classroom resources such as printable character cards and posters help make this curriculum an integrated part of the classroom that can serve as visual reminders throughout the year.

 The home-school connection is a great idea, but some lessons require significant time commitments from parents.
 The materials, characters, and story plots seem a bit more appropriate for the lower elementary years but are relevant enough to appeal to older kids as well.
 MyPeekaville has some kinks, such as repeat situations within the same activity, but it offers a personalized learning approach as kids learn to problem-solve their way through vital SEL concepts.
 Overall, teachers will appreciate that Peekapak has done much of the work for those looking to integrate social and emotional learning and character development into their teaching.